qrtl/axls-custom/purchase_create_invoice_restrict/README.rst

 |badge1| |badge2| |badge3|

-Users with the group_account_invoice or group_create_invoice_allowed can press the "CREATE BILL" button.
+Users with the group_account_invoice or group_create_bill_allowed can press the "CREATE BILL" button.

 **Table of contents**